egagli/egagli.github.io/content/home/gradschooldoc/gradschooldoc.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100 # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "My Cats"
-subtitle = "Here are some pictures of my cats back home, Garfield and Little Cat."
+title = "Guide: Applying to STEM PhD Programs from Undergrad" subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.